Web3-Serializer/BestImmo/README.md

 # BestImmo

-Modular scraper for French real estate listings from major platforms like Le Figaro, SeLoger, LogicImmo, BienIci, IAD, Notaires, Vinci, and Immobilier France.<br>
+Modular scraper for French real estate listings from major platforms like Le Figaro, SeLoger, LogicImmo, BienIci, IAD, Notaires, Vinci, and Immobilier France.
+Designed for data analysis.<br>

 *Note: This was built in 1 day and the code quality is poor.*